giggi1226/TodoApp/README.md

 # TodoApp

 A simple todo list application built using react native and redux.

+# What it can do

+1. Add to the list
-The application, as of right now, can only add to the list.
-Just type in something in the input click add and you will see it do its magic.
+  Just type in something in the input field click add and you will see it do its magic.

+2. Delete from the list (not to be mistaken with marking as complete) Click on the row and it will delete the row from the list

-# from the command line
+# From the command line

 1. clone the repo (I prefer to do cloning on Desktop)
 2. cd into the project